Soteria: Efficient Symbolic Execution as a Functional Library: : for Rust

 Thanks to \sot, a \emph{first-year PhD student} developed a competitive SE engine for Rust in merely eight person-months.
 The limitations of Miri are due to its concrete nature and are hardly fixable, and those of Kani are due to its incomplete support for Rust semantics, which though fixable, require a significant engineering effort.
 By contrast the limitations of \rusteria are due to missing features that can be added with little friction, given the modular design of \sot.

-\paragraph{Engine Size} All three engines have radically different designs and use external libraries or components.
-As such, we only attempt to measure what we consider `essential' to their operation in the scope of \rusteria, in an attempt to make the comparison fairer.
-We only count lines of code, excluding comments and blank lines.
-For \rusteria we count all source files, along with \emph{all of \sot}.
-For Kani, we count all files in \myinline{kani-compiler}, excluding the LLBC compiler, which is irrelevant for its normal operation.
-We do not count the Kani driver or CBMC backend, as they are not part of the core logic of the engine.
-For Miri, we count all files in \myinline{src} (excluding files related to Stacked Borrows, concurrency, and shims), as well as the Rust interpreter it uses~\cite{rustc-mir-interpreter}.

-In total, \rusteria comprises 13.2 kLoC, Miri 42.5 kLoC, and Kani 22.9 kLoC.
-With considerably less manpower and time, we implemented a small, efficient, and accurate SE engine for Rust.

 \paragraph{Test Bias} We note that both Kani and Miri suites are biased towards their respective tools.
 For instance, consider the test for the \myinline{ctpop} intrinsic in the Kani suite, shown in \cref{fig:ctpop-test}, which counts the number of 1 bits in a given number \myinline{x}.
 Both Kani and \rusteria pass this test, but the test is biased towards the strengths of Kani.
 Specifically, despite the branch (if-condition) in the loop, CBMC easily merges the branches into a single path.
 By contrast, \rusteria currently has no such branch merging capacity and branches on every loop iteration, leading to $2^{128}$ paths for a 128-bit integer.
-However, as shown in \cref{fig:ctpop-test-fixed}, a simple modification (where we drop the `if' and use \texttt{wrapping\_add} to avoid checking for overflow) eliminates branching and allows \rusteria to verify the property in significantly less time.
-With the bias removed, \rusteria is faster than Kani in the second case: Kani passes the first test in 24.5s and the modified test in 14.7s, while \rusteria times out on the first test and passes the modified test in 1.1s.
+However, as shown in \cref{fig:ctpop-test-fixed}, a simple modification (where we drop the `if' and use \texttt{wrapping\_add} to avoid checking for overflow) eliminates branching and allows \rusteria to verify the property in significantly less time. \rusteria runs the modified test faster than Kani: Kani passes the first test in 24.5s and the modified test in 14.7s, while \rusteria times out on the first test and passes the modified test in 1.1s.

 Similarly, as we show in \cref{subsubsec:ds_suite}, code patterns such as heap-intensive code and pointer manipulation (which are ubiquitous in real-world Rust code) degrade the performance of Kani significantly.
 Our case study in \cref{subsubsec:ds_suite} suggests that \rusteria handles these patterns more efficiently.
+We discuss path-merging versus path-exploration more extensively in \cref{sec:discussions}.